jonahlitman/jonahlitman.github.io/README.md

 Week 5

-Worked on codecademy, worked on css and html
+day 1 Worked on codecademy, worked on css and html

+day 2 worked on adding buttons to page